verrazzano/docs/content/en/docs/samples/multicluster/sock-shop/_index.md

+---
-# Multicluster Helidon Sock Shop
+title: "Multicluster Helidon Sock Shop"
+linktitle: "Helidon Sock Shop"
+description: "Implementation of the [Sock Shop Microservices Demo Application](https://microservices-demo.github.io/) deployed to a multicluster environment."
+weight: 2
+---

 This example application provides a [Helidon](https://helidon.io) implementation of the [Sock Shop Microservices Demo Application](https://microservices-demo.github.io/).
 It uses OAM resources to define the application deployment in a multicluster environment.